Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators: Introduction

 Advanced accelerator concepts that employ plasmas as accelerating structures~\cite{veksler, Tajima, beamdriven} can sustain fields up to \SI{100}{GV/m}, three orders of magnitude larger than conventional radio-frequency (RF) accelerators~\cite{clic, ILC}.
 Consequently, plasma-based acceleration may be a pathway toward cost-effective compact high-energy colliders.
 Significant milestones such as high-efficiency acceleration~\cite{Litos2014} while preserving energy spread~\cite{efficienctpreserved}, preservation of emittance~\cite{Lindstr_m_2024}, and energy gain of over \SI{42}{GeV} in a meter-scale plasma~\cite{doubling} have been achieved using an electron beam to drive the accelerating fields in the plasma.

 To be viable for colliders, the plasma-wakefield acceleration (PWFA) scheme must ensure the accelerated electron bunch is stable enough transversely to achieve high luminosity in collisions.
 In the blowout regime~\cite{Rosenzweig_PRA_1991}, where a driving electron bunch with a larger density than the background plasma expels all the plasma electrons in its path and forms a focusing and accelerating ion column, transverse stability is limited by the coupling between the beam and the electrons traveling in the sheath of the blowout.
 High driver-to-trailing-bunch power-transfer efficiency is also required in plasma-accelerator facilities~\cite{Halfh} for them to operate cost-effectively.
 However, increasing the driver-to-trailing-bunch power-transfer efficiency gives rise to larger growth rates of transverse instabilities.
+These instabilities induce an oscillation in the trailing bunch about the plasma channel axis that rapidly increases during acceleration.
 Such transverse instabilities lead to emittance growth, oscillation-amplitude growth, and, if not mitigated, significant charge loss in PWFAs.